Dynamical irreversibility and local decoherence in quantum many-body chaos: Introduction

+To characterize a quantum channel through a single, experimentally accessible scalar, we evaluate the purity of its Choi state---the state representation of the channel in a doubled Hilbert space.
+This scalar distills the coherence-preserving character of the reduced dynamics~\cite{wallman_2015_estimating}.
+Since standard quantum process tomography carries a prohibitive experimental overhead for generic many-body systems~\cite{huang_2020_predicting}, the Choi purity is uniquely advantageous as it can be obtained via more scalable methods.
+For instance, it can be extracted directly by implementing a swap test on the Choi state~\cite{rosgen_2011_testing,yuan_2021_universal}---reminiscent of techniques already deployed for subsystem purity in ultracold atoms~\cite{islam_2015_measuring, kaufman_2016_quantum}---or evaluated via established randomized benchmarking protocols to estimate unitarity~\cite{wallman_2015_estimating}.

+We establish a rigorous operational interpretation for the purity of the Choi state by framing it as a three-step echo protocol.
+Specifically, it measures the exact fidelity with which the effective environment---the entire system excluding the subsystem of interest---returns to its initial state after a sequence of forward time evolution, a local depolarizing operation that severs quantum entanglement between the subsystem and environment, and a subsequent backward time evolution.
+Because this metric directly gauges the stability of the environmental state against a local loss of information during this cycle, we term it the \textit{Choi echo}.

+We investigate the single-spin Choi echo across the integrability-to-chaos transition in three paradigmatic chains: the mixed-field Ising model, the random-field Heisenberg chain, and the \textit{XXZ} model with a local defect.
+The subsystem is the leftmost spin of an open chain of length $L$, while the remaining $L-1$ spins form the environment.
+To ensure environmental initial-state independence, we analytically Haar average the echo over random environmental product states.
+Finally, its long-time equilibration value is compared against the mean level spacing ratio and the subsystem purity, which is numerically averaged over different initial states following Ref.~\cite{mirkin_2021_quantum}.

 This paper is organized as follows.
-Section~\ref{sec:formalism} outlines the quantum channel formalism.
+Section~\ref{sec:formalism} outlines the quantum channel formalism, introduces the Choi state purity, and establishes its relationship with subsystem purity.
 Section~\ref{sec:interpretation} develops the operational interpretation of the Choi echo.
-Section~\ref{sec:chaos_probe} details the methodology for benchmarking the echo against spectral statistics.
-Section~\ref{sec:models_results} presents the physical models and the comparative numerical analysis.
-Finally, Section~\ref{sec:conclusions} summarizes our findings and their implications for the characterization of open quantum dynamics.
+Section~\ref{sec:chaos_probe} details the spectral and dynamical metrics used as benchmarks.
+Section~\ref{sec:models_results} presents the spin chain models and the comparative numerical analysis, expanding upon mixed-field Ising parameter space from Ref.~\cite{mirkin_2021_quantum}; here, we show that the Choi echo provides a sharper parameter-space resolution than state purity, while demonstrating that spin excitation transport in the \textit{XXZ} with a local defect chain forces both metrics to identical values across chaotic and integrable regimes.
+Finally, Sec.~\ref{sec:conclusions} summarizes our findings and outlines future directions.